nikvoronin/CbrFortuneTeller/README.md

 ### next

 -c, --code               Required.
-(Default: USD) 3-symbols code of the currency -o, --output-filename    Where to store prediciton
+(Default: USD) 3-symbols code of the currency<br/>
+-o, --output-filename    Where to store prediciton<br/>
 -n, --next               Required.
-(Default: 1) After how many days to make a prediction -f, --from               From which date should begin: DD-MM-YYYY -t, --to                 Which date should finish: DD-MM-YYYY
+(Default: 1) After how many days to make a prediction<br/>
+-f, --from               From which date should begin: DD-MM-YYYY<br/>
+-t, --to                 Which date should finish: DD-MM-YYYY<br/>